-If you don’t want to put up barriers or monitor your cat as she eats, the “leave it” command could work wonders for your life.
-Each time you catch Fido sneakily making his way toward the cat’s food, use this command to get him to leave the food alone.
+If you don’t want to put up barriers or monitor your cat as they eat, the “leave it” command could work wonders for your life.
+Each time you catch Fido sneakily making their way toward the cat’s food, use this command to get them to leave the food alone.

-Be sure that you are consistent when using this command and keep a continuous eye on your dog so that you can use it whenever he starts wolfing down the wrong food.
+Be sure that you are consistent when using this command and keep a continuous eye on your dog so that you can use it whenever they start wolfing down the wrong food.

 Positive reinforcement training, such as clicker training, should do the trick.

 The answer to your troubles may be as simple as changing out your current bowl for an automatic feeder.
 One such feeder is the SureFeed Microchip Small Cat Feeder.
 This innovative product is programmable to a designated pet’s microchip and will keep the food securely stashed away from any roaming dogs.